tilezen/vector-datasource/CONTRIBUTING.md

 ### Changing tile content in the vector-datasource repo

-Most content changes (eg: adding a new kind of feature) only require a database modification.
-Content changes are configured using YAML files which specify which database features are "filtered" and outputed in tiles.
+Most content changes (e.g.: adding a new kind of feature) only require a database modification.
+Content changes are configured using YAML files which specify which database features are "filtered" and outputted in tiles.
 The location for these content filters is in the `yaml/` directory, for example: [pois.yaml](yaml/pois.yaml).

 Some preexisting feature filters are configured using an older raw SQL format in `jinja` files in the `queries/` directory.
 This older syntax is still helpful to select multiple feature properties across many kinds of features at once.
 For example, [pois.jinja](queries/pois.jinja).